jvpupcat/simple_shell/README.md

 8. [README.md](README.md) - files that contains the description for the assignment.
 Example of how to use Stemshell is included.

 ## Known Bugs
-- [x] When enter is hit without any user input, shell segfaults
+- [x] Not all error messages are accounted for
 - [x] Memory leaks exist - check valgrind

 ## Authors